 Up to a multiplicative constant, the first term is equal to $\mathcal E_1^{(m)}$, which has been estimated in Step 2.
 For the second term we use Cauchy-Schwarz and \eqref{eq:discretesquareintegral}.
 Hence

 {\bf 4.
-Elimination of $\mathcal E_2$ with the help of the centreing constraint.} Next we exploit the centreing constraint and the a priori estimates to get rid of $\mathcal E_2= D_1^2+ {D_1^*}^2$.
+Elimination of $\mathcal E_2$ with the help of the centering constraint.} Next we exploit the centering constraint and the a priori estimates to get rid of $\mathcal E_2= D_1^2+ {D_1^*}^2$.
 We estimate $D_1^2$ only, since ${D_1^*}^2$ can be treated analogously.
 We have